DroneResponse/python-droneresponse-mathtools/README.rst

 Development Setup
 -----------------
 A complete development environment isn't necessary most of the time.
-This setup lets test with multiple python interpreters.
+This setup lets you test with multiple python interpreters.
-It also lets you use the pre-commit to automatically clean the source code before commits.
+It also lets you use the pre-commit tool to automatically clean the source code before commits.

 To set up a complete development environment on Ubuntu, install python3.6, python3.7, python3.8, python3.9, pip and venv.
 ::